-Make sure all tyres – spare included – are in good visible condition and displaying even wear.
+Whether it’s a luxury car or a small family vehicle, make sure all tyres – spare included – are in good visible condition and displaying even wear.
 Tread depth should be above minimum wear indicators.

 The condition of the tyres can also tell you a lot about the car’s suspension.
 Excessive wear on one shoulder of a tyre might be a sign that the vehicle’s wheel alignment is out.

 Taillights, indicators, number plate lights, park lights and reverse lights should all be in good working order.